tre2126249/MCCCSClub/README.md

 # MCCCSClub
-Repositiory for the Mesa Community College Computer Science Club.
+Repository for the Mesa Community College Computer Science Club.